k9mail/k9mail.app/documentation/development/intents.md

 {% include development-header.html %}

-# Intents Broadcast
+# Intents

-The following Intents are produced by K-9.
-Third-party apps can listen for this intents act accordingly
+The following [Intents][https://developer.android.com/guide/components/intents-filters.html] are produced by K-9.
+Third-party apps can listen for these and act accordingly.

 ## com.fsck.k9.intent.action.EMAIL_RECEIVED

-As of v.
-2.3, K-9 package name as changed from `com.android.email` to `com.fsck.k9`.
+As of [v2.3][/documentation/versionHistory.html], K-9 package name as changed from `com.android.email` to `com.fsck.k9`.
 Hence, the intent action and extra were also changed.

 * scheme: email _(Neccessary for \<intent-filter\>)_
 * host: messages